How to Create and Download a Commercial Invoice document for Export

-A Commercial Invoice document is an important trade document used in Global Trade.
-When products are shipped Internationally, the shipper will have to provide the buyer with a Commercial Invoice document.
+First, a Commercial Invoice document is an important trade document used in Global Trade.
+When products ship internationally, the shipper will have to provide the buyer with a Commercial Invoice document.
 The buyer (importer) will use this invoice and other shipping documents to get the products cleared through customs in the country of import.
 In doing so, this provides all important information and instructions for buyers, freight forwarders, Customs, agents and banks (if required).

-The International Commercial Invoice does not show tax as International transactions for export may not subject to local taxes.
+The International Commercial Invoice generally does not show tax, as International transactions for export may not be subject to local taxes.
 Therefore, the exporter must ensure that all information is clearly stated in a correctly formatted document to avoid the importer having any issues or delays clearing the goods through customs.